eliona-smart-building-assistant/glutz-app/README.md

 ### Generate API server stub ###

 For the API server the [OpenAPI Generator](https://openapi-generator.tech/docs/generators/openapi-yaml) for go-server is used to generate a server stub.
-The easiest way to generate the server files is to use one of the predefined generation script which use the OpenAPI Generator Docker image.
+The easiest way to generate the server files is to use one of the predefined generation scripts, which use the OpenAPI Generator Docker image.

 ```
 .\generate-api-server.cmd # Windows